How we started:

 The Gambling Clinic offers assistance to those who struggle with gambling.
 We use evidence-based practice that focuses on:

-· developing new thinking strategies about gambling
+- Developing new thinking strategies for gambling

-· helping individuals find alternatives to gambling that are based on their own values
+- Helping individuals find alternatives to gambling that are based on their own values

 In the Gambling Lab, we are dedicated to:

-· exploring the many facets of gambling
+- Exploring the many facets of gambling

-· the prevention, assessment, and treatment of gambling problems
+- The prevention, assessment, and treatment of gambling problems

 Many of our research questions are driven by working with people in The Gambling Clinic.
 We strive to ask questions in The Gambling Lab that can help us help our clients.
 Take a look at our brochure for a more in-depth look at our services.